strang1ato/nhi/README.md

 - Ubuntu 20.10+
 - Fedora 32+

 `xterm` based terminals are highly recommended.
-(If you don't know whether your terminal emulator is `xterm` based or not, it most likely is` xterm` based. `xterm` is standard for terminal emulators.)
+(If you don't know whether your terminal emulator is `xterm` based or not, it most likely is `xterm` based. `xterm` is a standard for terminal emulators.)

 ## Installation
 **Step 1**: Install `objdump`, `awk`, `sqlite3`, `libsqlite3-dev` and `libbpf-dev` (example for linux debian/ubuntu systems):